By: CS2103T F10-1 Since: Feb 2020 Licence: MIT

 4.7.1.
 Implementation

-The undo/redo mechanism is facilitated by VersionedResumeBook
+The undo/redo mechanism is facilitated by VersionedResumeBook.

 Additionally, it implements the following operations: